 NOTE: Cut the gluteus maximus carefully so that you don’t inadvertently take any fibers from the gluteus medius muscle below it.
-Some fibers of the the gluteus maximus attach to the iliotibial tract, which is a tight band of fascia on the lateral part of the thigh.
 Also be careful for the blood vessels and nerves beneath the gluteus maximus.
-Attempt to keeep all of these structures intact.
+Attempt to keep all of these structures intact.

 The head of the femur lies medial to the axis of the shaft.
 This produces bending stresses in the femur and tends to bow it outward laterally.
 This tendency is resisted by the functional importance of the iliotibial tract and the muscles pulling on it.
 The tract also improves the leverage of the gluteus maximus and tensor fasciae latae muscles in rotating the thigh medially and laterally.

 2. PIRIFORMIS MUSCLE

 a.
-With the gluteus maximus reflected, work lateral to the sciatic nerve to avoid damaging the inferior gluteal nerve.
+With the gluteus maximus reflected, examine the sciatic nerve and the inferior and superior gluteal nerves.

-d.
-Below the piriformis muscle, the inferior gluteal nerve and artery exit through the foramen to the gluteus maximus muscle.
+c.
+Below the piriformis muscle, find the inferior gluteal nerve and artery exiting through the foramen to supply the gluteus maximus muscle.
 The sciatic nerve also exits the greater sciatic foramen below the piriformis muscle.

-NOTE: Sometimes the sciatic nerve splits into the fibular nerve and tibial nerve at or near the piriformis muscle.
+NOTE: In 12-14 % o people, the sciatic nerve splits into the fibular nerve and tibial nerve at or near the piriformis muscle.
 When this happens, the fibular branch can run through the middle of the piriformis or exit the greater sciatic foramen above the piriformis muscle (see images about showing variation).
 See if your cadaver has one of these variations.

-e.
-Above the piriformis muscle, the superior gluteal nerve and artery exit through the foramen to the gluteus medius & minimus and tensor fasciae latae muscles.
+d.
+Above the piriformis muscle, the superior gluteal nerve and artery exit through the foramen to supply the gluteus medius & minimus and tensor fasciae latae muscles.

 NOTE: Identification of the piriformis muscle will help to orient you in the gluteal region and find and identify the other rotators of the hip.